j4n/pf/_projects/2019-Aurora.md

 (photos partially by blausand)

 <h2>Vision</h2>
 The name and shape of the project stems from the Aurora grain mill, situated on the Köln Poll harbour front.
-Our vision is to create a larger version (ø 8-10 m) and hang it on the former mill's building, replacing the original logo with a heliostat that would be able to bring light to the other bank of river Rhine, known for their "crane builidings" that, being on the west bank, do not get to enjoy sunlight until sunset.
+Our vision is to create a larger version (ø 8-10 m) and install it on the former mill's building, replacing the original logo with a similarly shaped heliostat.
+The intent is to reflect the sun during sunset to the then shaded west bank of the river Rhine.
+This recently redeveloped former port area is known for known for the characteristic "crane buildings".

 <div class="box alt">
 	<div class="row uniform">